January 13, 2025

 Your body undergoes much stress and trauma when you’re living with cancer.
 Here, a dietitian and physical therapist share tips to help you stay strong and feel your best.

-Whether you’re living with cancer and pursuing chemotherapy, radiation therapy or surgery to treat your cancer, you’re going to face side effects.
-And when you’re dealing with things like extreme fatigue and swelling, or insomnia and nausea, the last things you may want to do are eat a healthy meal or get up and get moving.
+If you’re living with cancer and pursuing chemotherapy, radiation therapy or surgery to treat your cancer, you’re going to face side effects.
+And when you’re dealing with things like extreme fatigue, swelling, insomnia and nausea, the last things you may want to do are eat a healthy meal or get up and moving.

 However, both are essential not only to your ability to manage side effects but also to your ability to recover from your disease.

-Erin Taylor, a clinical dietitian at Vanderbilt University Medical Center, and Carey Tomlinson, assistant manager of rehab services at Vanderbilt Dayani Center for Health & Wellness, know this well.
+Dan Thomas, a clinical dietitian at Vanderbilt-Ingram Cancer Center, and Carey Tomlinson, assistant manager of rehab services at Vanderbilt Dayani Center for Health & Wellness, know this well.
 Their work focuses on improving the health, wellness and outcomes of patients living with cancer and other chronic diseases.
 They understand the role that nutrition and fitness play in maintaining strength, endurance and mental wellbeing, both during and after treatment.

 “Technology and science have improved greatly and outcomes are much better now, but there’s still the fact that many treatments are toxic,” Tomlinson said.
 “So anything we can do to help prevent side effects — whether that improves cardiovascular strength or sleep or what have you — we want to do that.”